Our votes for the best electric heaters for RVs!

 What to Look For in Electric Heaters for RVs

-When shopping around for the best RV heater, you will want to be sure to consider these 3 tips about important features.
+When shopping around for the best RV heater, be sure to consider these 3 tips about important features.

 Tip 2.
 Figure Out Your Square Footage

 Another top feature you will want to know is how many square feet the heater will cover.
 There is no use buying a heater that does not have enough power to warm your rig.

 Tip 3.
 Get One with a Remote Control

-You may also want to consider purchasing an electric heater with a remote control.
-When it's cold outside, the last thing you will want to do is move from your cozy bed.
-A remote control will allow you to stay warm while also adjusting your RVs temperature.
+I recommend purchasing an electric heater with a remote control.
+When it’s cold outside, the last thing you want to do is move from your cozy bed.
+A remote control allows you to stay warm while also adjusting your RV’s temperature.